Nanobubble: Properties

-Usage
+Applications

 In aquaculture, nanobubbles have been used to improve fish health and growth rates and to enhance oxidation.
 Nanobubbles can improve health outcomes for fish by increasing the dissolved oxygen concentration of water, reducing the concentration of bacteria and viruses in water, and triggering the nonspecific defense system of species such as the Nile tilapia, improving survivability during bacterial infections.
 The use of nanobubbles to increase dissolved oxygen levels can also promote plant growth and reduce the need for chemicals.
 Nanobubbles have also been shown as effective in increasing the metabolism of living organisms including plants.
 In regards to oxidation, nanobubbles are known for generating reactive oxygen species, giving them oxidative properties exceeding hydrogen peroxide.
 Researchers have also proposed nanobubbles as a low-chemical alternative to chemical-based oxidants such as chlorine and ozone.

+Water and wastewater treatment

+Nanobubbles have been investigated as an aeration technology for water and wastewater treatment, where their high gas-transfer efficiency and long residence time can improve oxygen utilization compared with conventional diffused aeration.
+Bulk nanobubbles have been shown to enhance the removal of organic pollutants through reactive oxygen species generation, and ozone nanobubbles in particular have been used for disinfection and the oxidation of recalcitrant organics.

+Mineral processing and flotation

+In mineral processing, nanobubbles can act as secondary collectors that attach to hydrophobic particle surfaces and reduce the induction time for bubble–particle attachment during froth flotation.
+Laboratory and pilot studies have reported recovery improvements for fine and ultrafine mineral particles when nanobubbles are introduced alongside conventional flotation bubbles.

+Surface cleaning

+Nanobubble-containing water has been studied for surface cleaning and defouling applications, including membrane fouling mitigation and the removal of biofilms from solid surfaces.
+The collapse of microbubbles in the surrounding nanobubble suspension can locally generate hydroxyl radicals and shear forces that disrupt adhered contaminants.